XU-Exponential-University/DM6/README.md

         - If successful, Click OK to save the data source.
         - Expand the connected MySQL data source in the Database tab and click on `...` and select `All Schemes`
         - Right click on `MyUserServer` and select `New > Query Console`
-        - Run the following in the `console`
+        - Run the following SQL statements in the `console`
           ```mysql
           CREATE DATABASE user_management;
           USE user_management;